-According to Ayurveda, a healthy digestive fire (Agni) is the key to our entire health and well-being.
+According to Ayurveda, a healthy digestive fire (Agni) is the key to your entire health and well-being.
 Alternatively, the root cause of toxins and disease is improper digestion.
-I am a firm believer in this theory and have indeed seen it first hand throughout my practice.
-The causes and symptoms of each individual’s digestive issues may vary, but the one thing we know for certain is that the digestive force must be restored in order to prevent and/or treat any disorder.
+I am a firm believer in this theory and have seen it first hand throughout my practice.
+The causes and symptoms of each individual’s digestive issues may vary, but the one thing that seems to be universal is that your digestion must be restored in order to prevent and/or treat any disorder.

-Before going on one must first establish if they are experiencing any imbalance in the digestion.
-This may be very obvious to some while others may be experiencing more subtle, but also important symptoms of indigestion.
-Here is a list of the most common improper digestive symptoms to lookout for.
-The more severe the symptom, the more severe the issue.
-Similarly, if you are checking off many of the symptoms listed this is another indicator that action is needed and fast!
+Before going on, it is important to first establish what your digestive issues exactly are.
+This may be very obvious to some, while others may be experiencing more subtle symptoms of indigestion.
+Here is a list of some common improper digestive symptoms to lookout for.
+The more severe your symptom(s), the more severe your issue will be.
+Similarly, if you are checking off multiple symptoms listed, this is another indicator that action is needed and fast!

 Common Symptoms of Digestive Imbalances